Losing Control: A Story of Alcohol Abuse

 Apparently, I was one of the special few.
 My age, the amount of alcohol I drank during binges, even the length of my drinking career had very little to do with my condition.

 Fortunately SARP had certain tools they deployed for cases like mine, and I realized I was not such a hopeless case anymore.
 I continued following the plan outlined for me and soon I was a triple-warfare qualified sailor.
 I received early promotion evaluations from my chief aboard Nassau; evaluations that in the past had been ripped up after an inevitable screw up.
 My wife, the same girlfriend who stood by me through the series of drunken outbursts related to my mother's death, was soon pregnant and happy about it.
 She was confident in my ability to be a father, and we are now expecting another baby in April.
 At my current command I serve as my division's leading petty officer as a second class petty officer, training my first class replacement.
-I am an assistant command fitness leader (ACFL) and the president of my command's Coalition of Sailors Against Destructive Decision's chapter (CSADD).
+I am an assistant command fitness leader (ACFL).

 I owe SARP and the Navy a debt and this is how I try to repay it.
 Because of my new way of life, I can be a warning and an example to sailors currently struggling with drinking.
 My only hope is that my story will shed light on someone else's torment with alcohol.